 We understand the King Arts Complex's importance in our community and the historical and cultural significance of our institution.
 We have been receiving questions about a Facebook post which states we are for sale.
 Please know we are not being sold and we are not going out of business!

 While we exercised our right to exit the lease of the Pythian building in 2019, our offices remain in the Garfield building which is immediately adjacent to it.
+It is our understanding that the Masons still own their building.
 We remain in the neighborhood and continue to offer a robust program of educational and cultural opportunities for the people of Columbus.

 It’s also important to stress that our office move was a business decision that considers our obligation to be good stewards of the generous donations we receive.
 As we have done throughout our history, we will continue to make fiscally responsible decisions that allow us to fulfill our mission: to connect community through the arts.